wherrera10/DailyMed.jl/README.md

 ## Functions

+####    allsetids(resource::String)

+Given a resource which is either an RxCUI id or the name of a drug, return a vector of all of the DailyMed Set ID identifiers for the resouce.
+These can then be used for various functions that need a Set ID argument, including the functions `history`, `media`, `ndcs`, and `packaging`.
+<br /><br />

-Note:  Most of the functions take optional arguments.
+Note:  Most of the following functions take optional arguments.
 For details of the values for such arguments you should consult the NLM documentation at https://dailymed.nlm.nih.gov/dailymed/app-support-web-services.cfm.

 If the function takes an optional argument called `extra`, this means that the function's optional